oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 2021-07-15 00:41:51.452 - INFO [boundedElastic-1] - element "c.txt" [map]
 2021-07-15 00:41:51.453 - INFO [boundedElastic-1] - element "A line in file c.txt" [subscribe1]
 ```
 As you can see in the code above, the flux is subscribed twice.
 As the `publishOn` is invoked before any operator, everything will execute in the context of a bounded elastic thread.
-Also notice how execution from both subscription can interleave.
+Also notice how the execution from both subscriptions can interleave.

 What might be confusing is that each subscription is assigned one bounded elastic thread for the whole execution.
 So in this case, _subscription1_ executed in `boundedElastic-1` and _subscription2_ executed in `boundedElastic-2`.
 All operations for a given subscription execute in the same thread.